yashksaini/Safe-Notes/README.md

 - Local data storage for enhanced privacy
 - User-friendly interface for easy navigation
 - Clear visual feedback for passkey entry and validation
-- Progressive Web Application that is stored on the smartphone
+- There is a Progressive Web Application that can be saved on your smartphone.

 ## Used For